Courtney Wetzel

-Courtney Rashelle Wetzel (born February 25, 1989) is an American soccer midfielder.
+Courtney Rashelle Wetzel (born February 25, 1989) is an American soccer midfielder who last played professionally in 2014.
 She played for the Western New York Flash and Portland Thorns FC of the NWSL, and the Ottawa Fury Women and Seattle Sounders Women in the W-League.

 Early life

 Wetzel was born in Puyallup, Washington and began playing soccer as a young girl.
 Starting at age eight, she played for club soccer team, FC Royals, a team she won five state championships with.
 She attended Puyallup High School where she played on the varsity soccer team for three years.
 She finished her high school career with 47 goals and 17 assists.
 As a senior, she was named to the all-state second team after scoring 19 goals.

 Wetzel also played for the Washington state and Region IV Olympic Development Program (ODP) teams.
 She won the 2004 national championship title with the Washington state ODP team and was a finalist in 2005.